 Master password for all your Projects

-You can protect all Projects in your local workspace with a master password.
-This feature is only available in DBeaver PRO versions.
+You can protect all Projects in your local workspace with a Master password.

 You can set this password and store it in DBeaver password provider or use a generated password from your local password provider (for instance, OS X Keystore Integration or Windows integration provider).

 You can specify a password for any project to protect all the project's configurations.